 Cost: $25 cents to $1.00 per sq. ft. or expect to pay closer to $2.00 per sq. ft. if going with professional installation.
 The DIY approach generally results in $300 to $800 to adequately cover 1,000 sq. ft.

 Rigid Foam Board

-Cost: Material ranges between 50 cents and $1.50 per sq. ft.
-This though, being the exterior, will likely need more material to cover the entire roof, which will likely require hiring professional installers.
-Plan to pay $2.00 to $4.00 per sq. ft. for this type of insulation applied.
+Cost: Material costs range between 50 cents and $1.50 per sq. ft.
+This though, being the exterior, will likely need more material to cover the entire roof (especially if the roof is sloped and cut-up), which will likely requires hiring professional installers.
+Plan to pay $2.00 to $2.50 per sq. ft. for this type of insulation applied professionally.

 Important Points to Keep in Mind:

 When insulating your attic space, make sure that soffit vents remain open.
-Inadvertently covering or clogging soffit vents will disrupt the air intake and thus harm the ventilation dynamics within your attic space. — This is a fairly common and very costly DIY error. 😉
+Inadvertently covering or clogging soffit vents will disrupt the air intake and thus harm the air circulation and the overall ventilation dynamics within your attic space. — This is a fairly common and very costly DIY error. 😉

 If you have any heating equipment in your attic space, it needs to be properly insulated so that no worm air can escape into the attic.
 The goal is to keep your attic space dry, cool, and well-vented.

 In addition to insulation some air sealing may be necessary to ensure that no air can escape from the house into the attic space.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: